google-deepmind/sonnet/README.md

 Sonnet includes recurrent core modules (also called "cells" in TensorFlow terminology), which perform one time step of computation.
-These are ready to be unrolled in time using TensorFlow's [unrolling operations]
+These are ready to be unrolled in time using TensorFlow's unrolling operations.

 One example of an LSTM that is unrolled in time is the following: